microprediction/chattychattybangbang/README.md

 ### Example
-Asks ChatGPT for a dictionary, then asks it to check that values in the dict returned are in fact colors
+Asks ChatGPT a question, then calls it again to QA the answer.

     from chattychattybangbang.castigateuntilvaluesare import castigate_until_values_are